pyproblems/book/_build/html/_sources/stom3Q.md

  - `fmin` from `scipy.optimize`

 ## Your tasks

-Ensure that every part of the code is repeatable by seeding the random generator at the appropriate times.

  1. Generate a random sample from the normal distribution with $\mu=0$ and $\sigma=1$, i.e. $\mathcal{N}(0, 1)$.
  On the same plot, show the expected pdf in addition to a histogram of the generated sample.